State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Anderson has worked in development for Seattle University, Calumet Lutheran Ministries in New Hampshire, and for a Minneapolis fundraising consulting firm.
 Yet he also has a broad background in the humanities, earning a Ph.D and M.A. in Philosophy from the University of Notre Dame, and a B.A. in Philosophy from Amherst College.

-Davis was on board for the final events of MHC’s Dr. Martin Luther King, Jr.: Remembrance and Reconciliation special initiative, which won a Schwartz Prize for excellence in humanities programming in November 2008.
-Davis added to MHC’s roster of programming by developing its new Practicing Democracy initiative, which will bring together people with opposing points of view to discuss contentious issues.
+Stein was on board for the final events of MHC’s Dr. Martin Luther King, Jr.: Remembrance and Reconciliation special initiative, which won a Schwartz Prize for excellence in humanities programming in November 2008.
+Stein added to MHC’s roster of programming by developing its Practicing Democracy initiative, which brings together people with opposing points of view to discuss contentious issues.

-Davis came to the Maryland Humanities Council after eight years with the Illinois Humanities Council (IHC.)
+Stein came to the Maryland Humanities Council after eight years with the Illinois Humanities Council (IHC).
 There she was responsible for several major initiatives, including a highly successful effort to increase the national visibility of IHC.
 She also helped to create and promote a series of year-long public programs that stimulated and promoted informed dialogue and civic engagement in Illinois.
-Davis taught Writing, American Literature, and Women’s Literature at Loyola University of Chicago and DePaul University.
+Stein taught Writing, American Literature, and Women’s Literature at Loyola University of Chicago and DePaul University.

-Davis earned her B.A. in English from the University of Michigan and her M.A. and Ph.D. in English from Loyola University of Chicago.
+Stein earned her B.A. in English from the University of Michigan and her M.A. and Ph.D. in English from Loyola University of Chicago.
 The author of numerous articles on modern American literature, most recently she published an article in PMLA, the journal of the Modern Language Association, on reading communities and Literature & Medicine, a MHC program created by the Maine Humanities Council and run nationwide.
-She lives in the Old Homeland neighborhood of Baltimore with her husband Peter Davis.

-David has been executive director of the Massachusetts Foundation since 1985.
+David has been executive director of Mass Humanities since 1985.
 He earned his MA and Ph.D. in philosophy at Rutgers University, and taught philosophy and applied ethics at Rutgers College, Cook College, and the University of Wyoming.
-Prior to returning to his home state in 1985, David was Executive director of the Wyoming Council for the Humanities.
-In that capacity, he served on a task force to assess the quality of humanities education in the state's public schools and authored its report, "Humanities Education in Wyoming's Public Schools."
+Prior to returning to his home state in 1985, David was executive director of the Wyoming Humanities Council.
+In that capacity, he served on a task force to assess the quality of humanities education in the state’s public schools and authored its report, “Humanities Education in Wyoming's Public Schools.”
 He is the editor of an anthology, Reflecting on Values: The Unity and Diversity of the Humanities and has published numerous essays and opinion pieces on the public humanities.
 David also has taught at Mount Holyoke College and at Amherst College.

 David O'Fallon became president of the Minnesota Humanities Center November 1, 2010.
 He has been active in music education in Minnesota as executive director of the Perpich Center for Arts Education and, since 2002, as CEO of the MacPhail Center for Music.
 He was director of arts education at the National Endowment for the Arts and staff director at the Kennedy Center for the Performing Arts.
 He has extensive experience working with the Minnesota state legislature and with major fundraising.